 And when sprouted grains are used to make foods like sliced bread, we reap the many benefits:

-Add these healthy bread brands to your next grocery list.
+Add these nutritious bread brands to your next grocery list.

 1. Angelic Bakehouse 7-Grain Sprouted Bread (No Added Sodium)

-We're a big fan of the seven-grain sprouted bread with no added salt because sliced bread has been deemed one of the "Salty Six" by the American Heart Association.
-They're one of the top sources (and an unsuspecting source at that) of salt in our diet.
+We're a big fan of this option with no added salt because sliced bread has been deemed one of the "Salty Six" by the American Heart Association — it's one of the top sources (and an unsuspecting source at that) of salt in our diet.
 And 90 percent of us are eating too much salt on a daily basis as it is, according to the CDC.

 One slice of bread has 70 calories, 3 grams of fiber and 4 grams of protein.